Landmark University: Campus life

-The university is situated on its campus in Omu-Aran Kwara state, where all its academic activities take place.
+The university is situated on its campus in Omu-Aran, Kwara State, where all its academic activities take place.
 As of 2014, Landmark University had a student population of 2684 including international students from other African countries.
 Landmark University holds mid-week church services for her students every Tuesday and Thursday between the hours of 8:00 am and 9:45 am.
 Each student is expected to attend at least one of these services every week.
 All students are required to live on the university's campus in the hostels built for them.
 Students are expected to be back in their respective hostels before 9:00 pm daily.

 The school provides opportunities for students to be involved in practical skill acquisition sessions as a part of the school's Entrepreneurial Development Studies (EDS) course.
-Students learn various skills including bead making, soap making, fashion design, automobile works, fishery, and many others.
+Students learn various skills including baking, bead making, soap making, fashion design, automobile works, fishery, and many others.